tianxiaogu/tianxiaogu.github.io/sata/index.md

     adb push ape.jar /sdcard/

-!!! note:
-    For Android 7, just use another jar.

-        adb push 7/ape.jar /sdcard/

 ## Run

 We provide a python script (i.e., `ape.py`) to facilitate running ape on Android platform.

-The following command starts to run SATA to test the Calculator on a real device connected via `adb`.
+The following command starts to run Ape to test the Calculator on a real device connected via `adb`.

     ./ape.py -p com.google.android.calculator --running-minutes 100 --ape sata

-Check the `ape.py` if you want to run SATA with an emulator.
+Check the `ape.py` if you want to run Ape with an emulator.
 You should at least remove the `-d` options for `adb`.

 Options:

 * `-p`: specify the package name, the same as Monkey
 * `--running-minutes`: the total testing time in minutes
-    * This is the continuous mode, which means SATA does not stop when it triggers a crash.
+    * This is the continuous mode, which means Ape does not stop when it triggers a crash.
-* `--ape sata`: use the SATA exploration strategy described in the paper.
+* `--ape sata`: use the default exploration strategy described in the paper.
     * You can also try `orbit`, `wechat`, `random`, and reinforcement learning enhanced random (`satarl`)

 You can also specify the total amount of Monkey events.
-In this mode, SATA will stop by default once there is a crash.
+In this mode, Ape will stop by default once there is a crash.

     ./ape.py -p com.google.android.calculator --ape sata 1000

+## Known Bugs

+1. Memory Bloat:
+    * Ape runs in the phone with limited memory for each process.
+Hence it may run out of memory as now we simply keep a large number of Strings and XML document objects in the memory.